 That issue came to the fore earlier this week: On Sunday, Backstage Capital founder and managing partner Arlan Hamilton tweeted screenshots of the LinkedIn bios of two prominent men in her industry who have been accused of inappropriate behaviour, raising the important question of how sincerely they're taking their allegations of harassment.

 Justin Caldbeck, the cofounder and managing partner of Binary Capital, announced that he was taking an indefinite leave of absence from his venture capital firm in June.
 His departure came after reports of "unwanted and inappropriate advances" by female founders, and a defamation lawsuit from former Binary employee Ann Lai, who complained about the company's alleged "sexist and sexual environment" and appeared to be threatened with blacklisting if she left.

 On LinkedIn, Caldbeck's bio currently says that he is a "Head of Self-Reflection, Accountability & Change."
 He describes that position as, "Focused on acknowledging my mistakes, making amends, and making change."

-Dave McClure, an angel investor and the founder of the 500 Startups business accelerator, resigned from his position as general partner in July, after the fund was "made aware of instances of Dave having inappropriate behavior with women in the tech community."
+Dave McClure, an angel investor and the founder of the 500 Startups business accelerator, resigned from his position as general partner in July, after the fund was "made aware of instances of Dave having inappropriate behaviour with women in the tech community."
 McClure wrote a post on Medium (titled "I’m a Creep.
-I’m Sorry."), apologizing for his actions, but he appeared to make light of the experience on LinkedIn by describing his current position as "janitor" at DMC.
+I’m Sorry."), apologising for his actions, but he appeared to make light of the experience on LinkedIn by describing his current position as "janitor" at DMC.